What is AI SEO? 2026 Definition + Platforms

 Which platforms and search experiences does AI SEO apply to?

 AI SEO applies to every surface where a model, not a ranking algorithm, decides what the user sees.
-In 2026 that means at least nine distinct surfaces, and each one has its own retrieval pipeline, citation behavior, and traffic value.
-Treating them as a single channel called “AI search” is the fastest way to waste budget.
+In 2026 that means at least nine distinct surfaces, each with its own retrieval pipeline, citation behavior, and traffic value.

 | Surface | Main index/source | Best optimization lever |